malscent/MartenHelp/readme.md

-* Marten UnitOfWork Example for System.ObjectDisposedException: Cannot access a disposed object.
+# Marten UnitOfWork Example for System.ObjectDisposedException: Cannot access a disposed object

-Run
+Run below command to see failure result.

 ``` bash
 dotnet test --filter DisplayName~FailingTests
 ```

-to see failure result.
+Run to see proper usage of unit of work.

-Run
 ``` bash
 dotnet test --filter DisplayName~SucceedTests
 ```
-To see proper usage of unit of work.